 A clause is the equivalent of a sentence fragment (it can be one IF, one THEN, one ELSE, and so on).
 Because it’s a clause, it can’t stand on its own.

-When talking about a statement or a clause, we’ll use capital letters, like we have above.
-If we’re talking about a concept or idea (like in this sentence), “if,” “then,” and other words will be in lower case.
+When talking about a statement or a clause, we’ll use capital letters, as we have above.
+If we’re talking about a concept or idea (like in this sentence), “if,” “then,” and other words will be in lowercase.

 These conventions are fairly standard, but there might be some variation.
 Fortunately, you can usually pick up on what someone’s talking about with context clues.